-- At the time of submitting your STEPS application, you may not be clear on the area/location of cover crops you will be planting later in the year - Therefore, it is acceptable to state the approximate area and location you think you may plant on your application form, and submit by January 31st - When you know the exact area later in the year, inform your Agricultural Advisor before August 15th who will supply you with a form to mark the area and location - You must supply maps and photos of crop locations before confirmation.
+- At the time of submitting your STEPS application, you may not be clear on the area/location of cover crops you will be planting later in the year - Therefore, it is acceptable to state the approximate area and location you think you may plant on your application form, and submit by January 31st - When you know the exact area later in the year, inform your Agricultural Advisor before August 15th who will supply you with a form to mark the area and location - You must supply maps and photos of crop locations at the time of confirmation.

-Cover crop species Minimum seed rate Kg/Ha Benefits Mustard 10-15 Biofumigant Oil radish 15-20 Biofumigant, N scavenging Winter turnip rape 10-15 Grazing Radish/Phacelia/Oat mix 22-25 Fast growth, pollinators Mustard/Oat/Phacelia mix 20-23 Biofumigant, fast growth, pollinators Forage Rye/Vetch mix 40-45 N holding and fixation Maize under sowing mix ning of rilling Rate Таш Бааа T 11 5 e 4 leaves Up to 7 kg/ha Tall Fescue and/ or perennial Ryegrass 4-6 leaves 10 kg/ha or pererimae or perennal ryegrass leaves 15 kg/ha Crop type Grant value lue Groundwa iter catchments Surface catchments 1-у ear option 1-year option STEPS 008a Cover cro ps £13 86/ha/yr £60/ha/yr STEPS 008b Undersown maize £136/ha/yr £60/ha/yr STEPS 008c Cover crops following maize (not undersown) £60/ha/yr £45/ha/yr STEPS 008d Short term catch crop £45/ha (+£75 extra if retained to January 15th) £45/ha/yr
+Cover crop species Minimum seed rate Kg/Ha Benefits Mustard 10-15 Biofumigant Oil radish 15-20 Biofumigant, N scavenging Winter turnip rape 10-15 Grazing Radish/Phacelia/Oat mix 22-25 Fast growth, pollinators Mustard/Oat/Phacelia mix 20-23 Biofumigant, fast growth, pollinators Forage Rye/Vetch mix 40-45 N holding and fixation Maize under sowing mix Timing of drilling Rate Tall Faceure and / Before 4 leaves Up to 7 kg/ha Tall Fescue and/ or perennial Ryegrass 4-6 leaves 10 kg/ha or perennat ryegiass 6-8 leaves 15 kg/ha Crop type Grant value

+Crop type Grant value

+Groundwater catchments Surface catchments

+1-year option 1-year option

+STEPS 008a Cover crops £125/ha/yr £60/ha/yr

+STEPS 008b Undersown maize £125/ha/yr £60/ha/yr

+STEPS 008c Cover crops following maize (not undersown) £60/ha/yr £45/ha/yr

+STEPS 008d Short term catch crop £45/ha (+£75 extra if retained to January 15th) £45/ha/yr

-\\ Short term catch crops are paid at £45 if retained for at least the minimum 10 week period.
-Should you wish to retain the crop up to the 15th of January, an additional £75/ha can be awarded, subject to a signoff visit by a Severn Trent Agricultural Advisor.
+^{} Short term catch crops are paid at £45 if retained for at least the minimum 10 week period.
+Should you wish to retain the crop to the 15th of January, an additional £75/ha can be awarded, subject to a signoff visit by a Severn Trent Agricultural Advisor.